 "Hana-chan, I love you.
 Daisuki yo..." "...Momo..."

 During episode 12 of Naisho, Doremi has a snowball fight with Non-chan's mother.
 The reason?
-To carry out Non-chan's wish after she died.
-Non-chan's mother promised to have a snowball fight with her when she recovered.
+To carry out Non-chan's wish after she died, as Non-chan's mother promised to have a snowball fight with her when she recovered.
 Doremi carrying it out allowed Non-chan to fulfill that promise through Doremi.
 Has to be seen to be emotional.

 A little kid from the hospital who was a friend of Non-chan is seen recovering at the end of the episode.
 Doremi hugs him.